Qualified Schools in Illinois

 “Qualified school” means a non-public school located in Illinois and recognized by the Board pursuant to Section 2-3.25o of the School Code or that is registered and becomes recognized by the Illinois State Board of Education pursuant to Section 2-3.25o of the School Code prior to receiving scholarship funds pursuant to the Act.

 Students: The school you select must be a qualified school.
 It must either be recognized by the Board or registered with the Board and awaiting approval of recognition by the Board.
 The Board will maintain a list of registered schools awaiting recognition.
 See “Applications for Initial Nonpublic School Recognition Received” on the Board’s website.
-Students can chose schools on
+Students can choose schools on

 the list of applications but schools on the list cannot receive scholarship money until they are recognized by the Board and listed in the recognized school category.
 Please consult the list for updates.
 If you pick a school on the list of applications and the school does not become recognized by the Board, the SGO cannot release scholarship funds for you to attend the school.